 The Philia also made flat-bottomed red polished ware pottery (often with broken-line incised decoration).
 There are strong similarities with Anatolan Red Burnished ware (eg from Tarsus and Troy), though the latter had dishes and sometimes used the potters wheel - neither of these introduced in Cyprus.
 However the famous Philia large jugs with cut-away spout have parallels in western Anatolia.

-However the Philia culture took a long time to occupy the whole island and the process appears to have been peaceful.
+The quite uniform Philia culture took a long time to occupy the whole island and the process appears to have been peaceful.
 They are chiefly associated with the vertical centre of the island, North to South, with not much in the East and West).
-A few outlying areas clung to Chalcolithic culture till possibly as late as 2300 BC.
+A few of these outlying areas clung to Chalcolithic culture till possibly as late as 2300 BC.
 The Early Cypriot I culture which took over from them spread similarly slowly, starting around 2300BC, and again the process seems to have been assimilation rather than conquest.